-Children, unlike adults haven’t got years of experience to compare when something isn’t working properly so they often just put up with it.
-I have seen babies who will only turn their head one direction, children with thumbs that wont straighten and lowbacks like concrete yet they push on without a complaint.
+Children, unlike adults, haven’t got years of experience to compare when something isn’t working properly – so they often just put up with it.
+We have seen babies who will only turn their head one direction, children with thumbs that won’t straighten and lower backs like concrete – yet they push on without a complaint.
 The positive side of this though, is that it usually only takes one or two treatments to fix these issues as children don’t dwell on previous pain and move forward very quickly.

-Easily the most common complaint I see in young teenagers is Osgood Schlatters Disease (Knee Tendonitis) because they are very active and will not complain about the pain until it is extreme.
-Rest from activity is imperative to cure this but very difficult to do with a young highly active child.
-Increasing muscular flexibility is the key to rehabilitation and the biggest method of prevention.
+Easily the most common complaint we see in young teenagers is Osgood Schlatter’s Disease (Knee Tendonitis) because they are very active and will not complain about the pain until it is extreme.
+Rest from activity is imperative to cure this but very difficult to do with a young, highly active child.
+Increasing muscular flexibility is the key to rehabilitation and the most common method of prevention.

-A common saying patients will hear from me is “An influential Dentist has programmed us to clean our teeth everyday from childhood but no one has made us stretch every day”.
+A common saying that patients will hear from us is “An influential Dentist has programmed us to clean our teeth every day from childhood, but no one has made us stretch every day”.
 The result of this is stretching has become an inconvenience and only occurs out of necessity.
 If we were able to encourage our children to stretch every night before they went to sleep, the burden of stretching would not occur and they would be much better prepared for the rigors and strains of a repetitive lifestyle ahead.